timescale/docs/getting-started/run-queries-from-console.md

   - **Error debugging**: if your query fails, SQL Assistant identifies the issue and suggests a fix.
   - **Performance tuning**: for slow queries, SQL Assistant provides optimization suggestions to improve performance immediately.

-- **Query organization**: To keep your query library organized, and help your team understand the purpose of each query, SQL Assistant automatically adds titles and summaries to your queries.
+- **Query organization**: to keep your query library organized, and help your team understand the purpose of each query, SQL Assistant automatically adds titles and summaries to your queries.

 ### Limitations to keep in mind